phanirithvij/nur-packages/README.md

 - found something in the repo horrendous? (>.<)
   - send a message in github issues and help me learn nix (please?)
 - I don't have access to a mac, and thus I don't care about mac builds unless the need arises. (eg. upstreaming something in nixpkgs)

-### TODO

-- [x] nix-schema, pushed to cachix!
-- [ ] distrobox-tui-dev upd isnt working properly
-- [ ] some check that ensures readme and upd-all.sh are updated along with pkgs/
-- [ ] overlays
-  - navi-master (needed it once, good to have + interested)
-  - git-bug-master (one day github -> git-bug local first)
-  - pr-tracker-patched (follow pr-tracker init pr nixpkgs and rm)
-- [ ] nixos modules
-  - opengist (inprog out of tree)
-  - rsshub (very simple, next)
-  - snips.sh
-  - teldrive (immich is a good one for inspiration) (onhold)
-  - cloudflared ??
-- [ ] hm modules
-  - espanso wayland+x11 overlay?
-- [ ] lib
-  - funcs that might be useful
-  - as of now use it as a bookmark/snippet/learnings wiki for useful nixpkgs funcs
-    - patchShebangs w/ chmod +x
-    - substituteInplace --replace-{fail,...}
-    - override
-    - overrideAttrs
-    - overrideModAttrs (find a discourse thread for this as an example)
-    - packageOverrides ??
-    - extensible (packagesWith)
-  - create a real wiki article and remove here?
-    - under nixpkgs contrib > good to know (tent.)